This is a step-by-step guide for Microsoft teams administrator.

 Deploy Microsoft Teams

-Microsoft Teams is available to Office 365 commercial customers with one of the following plans: Business Essentials, Business Premium, E1, E3, and E5.
+Microsoft Teams is available to Microsoft 365 commercial customers with one of the following plans: Business Essentials, Business Premium, E1, E3, and E5.
 Microsoft Teams will also be available to customers who purchased E4 prior to its retirement.
-As an Office 365customer, Microsoft Teams is available for your entire organization.
-Before you deploy Microsoft Teams, there are a few things you should know about the settings in the Office 365 admin center.
+As an Microsoft 365 customer, Microsoft Teams is available for your entire organization.
+Before you deploy Microsoft Teams, there are a few things you should know about the settings in the Microsoft 365 admin center.

 Enable Microsoft Teams for your organization

-Administrators need to use the Office 365 Admin Center to enable Microsoft Teams for your organization.
+Administrators need to use the Microsoft 365 Admin Center to enable Microsoft Teams for your organization.

-- Click Admin to go to the Office 365 admin center
+- Click Admin to go to the Microsoft 365 admin center

 - Navigate to Settings > Services & add-ins